koreyandrus/the-developed-drinker/README.md

 # The Developed Drinker

-An app to get you a random cocktail recipe, or to help you make the perfect cocktail for you!
+An app to get you a random cocktail recipe, or to help find the perfect cocktail for you!

 ## Authors